Forbearance and Your Credit Reports

 The term “forbearance” is usually associated with home mortgages, but the truth is any lending agreement you've entered into may be eligible for deferred or suspended payments.

-Many creditors and lenders are offering special repayment options on a variety of debts due to the severe and immediate economic impact of the Covid-19 pandemic.
-This includes mortgages, student loans, auto loans, credit card balances, utilities, property taxes and small business loans, though this list is by no means exhaustive.
+Many creditors and lenders offer special repayment options on a variety of debts due to severe and immediate economic impacts of unforeseen circumstances.
+This includes mortgage forbearance, student loans, auto loans, credit card balances, utilities, property taxes and small business loans.

 Depending on what agreements you reach with your lenders and creditors, they may agree to allow decreased or delayed payments for a specific time period of up to 12 months.
 They may also offer to reduce the interest rate being charged on your debt, but there are no federal guidelines requiring specific terms for forbearance agreements across all industries.